thygate/stable-diffusion-webui-depthmap-script/README.md

  * `How can I know what changed in the new version of the script?`
     - You can see the git history log or refer to the `CHANGELOG.md` file.

+## Help wanted!
+Developers wanted!
+Please help us fix the bugs and add new features by creating MRs.
+All help is heavily appreciated.
-### Feel free to comment and share in the discussions!
-Submitting issues and merge requests is heavilly appreciated!
+Feel free to comment and share in the discussions and submit issues.

 ## Acknowledgements